Bishal-Pahari/noteWell/README.md

 # noteWell

-NoteWell is a simple and user-friendly note-taking web application.
+NoteWell is a note-taking web application.
 The interface is clean and intuitive, making it easy to navigate and find the notes you need.
-With NoteWell, users can quickly and easily jot down important information, such as to-do lists, ideas, or reminders.
+With NoteWell, users can quickly and easily note down important information, such as to-do lists, ideas, or reminders.

 ## Preview